jmatth/LinkTheDots/README.md

 Installation
 ------------

-Simply add and commit `link.sh` and optionally `.link_ext/99-example` to your dotfiles git repo.
+Simply add and commit `link.sh` to your dotfiles git repo.
 Then run ./link.sh inside the repo once on each machine you clone the repo to.
 The script will install a post-merge hook to keep all symlinks and submodules up to date whenever you pull new changes.

 Extending
 ---------